 My research examines political extremism, destigmatization, and radicalization, focusing on the role of popularity cues in online media.
 My related research examines a broad range of threats to democratic governance, including political apathy, exclusionary and ultranationalist attitudes, and misinformation.

 My dissertation won APSA's Ernst B. Haas Award for the best dissertation on European Politics.
 I am currently working on my book project, Engineering Extremism, with generous funding from the William F. Milton Fund at Harvard.

-My published work has appeared in International Studies Quarterly and the Virginia Journal of International Law, along with an edited volume in Democratization (Oxford University Press).
-My research has recently been featured in the following news outlets: KQED/NPR, The Washington Post, and VICE News.
+My published work has appeared in the American Political Science Review, Governance, International Studies Quarterly, Public Administration Review, Public Opinion Quarterly, and the Virginia Journal of International Law, along with an edited volume in Democratization (Oxford University Press).
+My research has been featured in KQED/NPR, The Washington Post, The Conversation, OpenGlobalRights, and VICE News.